-- Progress reports are issued at the mid-point of each grading period. - Report Cards are distributed at the end of each grading period. - Kindergarten students will receive a grade of E, S, N, or U in English Language Arts, mathematics, science, social studies, music, and physical education. - Students in grades one and two will receive grades A-F in English Language Arts and mathematics.
-They will receive grades of E, S, N, or U in science, social studies, and S, N or U in music and P.E.
+- Progress reports are issued at the mid-point of each grading period. - Report Cards are distributed at the end of each grading period. - Kindergarten students will receive a grade of E, S, N, or U in English Language Arts, mathematics, science, social studies, and physical education. - Students in grades one and two will receive grades A-F in English Language Arts and mathematics.
+They will receive grades of E, S, N, or U in science, social studies, and S, N or U in P.E. - Students in grades three through five will receive grades A-F in English Language Arts, mathematics, science, and social studies.
+They will receive grades of S, N, or U in physical education. - Students in grades six through twelve will receive grades A-F in all subjects.
+All students will receive grades of S, N, or U in conduct.